Surrogate's Courthouse: 1900s to 1940s

 The original elevators in the Hall of Records operated for several decades and, over the years, the number of elevators was cut from ten to six.
 Faults in the Hall of Records' elevator system had resulted in several deaths, while elevator operators were reluctant to operate them.
-The city government spent several hundred thousand dollars to repair the faulty elevators during the 1930s and 1940s, and new elevators were installed in the building in 1953.
-Another modification was made to the eastern facade in 1959, when the statues flanking the Centre Street entrance were removed because of street-widening work and the expansion of the underlying subway station.
+The city government spent several hundred thousand dollars to repair the faulty elevators during the 1930s and 1940s.